Barks944/meshlab_junk/README.md

 - Meshtastic library: `pip install meshtastic`
 - For haiku generation: [LMStudio](https://lmstudio.ai/) running locally on port 1234 with a compatible model (e.g., GPT-OSS-20B)
 - A Meshtastic device configured for TCP connections (default port 4403)
+- All scripts use the shared `meshtastic_sender.py` module for consistent, reliable message sending

 ## Usage